Annulment Attorney in North Carolina

 At Charles Ullman & Associates, our family lawyers have a detailed understanding of North Carolina family law and will use that to help you work through the difficult decisions involving the dissolution of a marriage.

 Whether you seek an annulment or a divorce, you will benefit from having a knowledgeable family law attorney looking out for your interests during the process of ending a marriage.
 Our goal is to help you move forward with your life.
-Contact us online today to schedule a free consultation.
+Contact us online today to schedule a consultation.